 Operating Activities.
-Cash provided by operating activities during the nine months ended September 30, 2008, was \$696.6 million as compared to cash provided by operating activities of \$668.6 million for the nine months ended August 31, 2007.
-The difference between net income and the net cash provided by operations for the nine months ended September 30, 2008 consisted of non-cash charges of \$251.3 million (principally minority interests, depreciation and amortization and subsidiary distributions to minority unitholders) and changes in operating assets and liabilities of \$92.8 million.
-Various components of operating assets and liabilities changed significantly from the prior period due to factors such as the timing of accounts receivable collections, payments on accounts payable, the timing of the purchase and sale of propane and natural gas inventories, and the timing of advances and deposits received from customers.
+Cash provided by operating activities during the nine months ended September 30, 2008, was \$1.0 billion as compared to cash provided by operating activities of \$938.3 million for the nine months ended August 31, 2007.
+The difference between net income and the net cash provided by operations for the nine months ended September 30, 2008 consisted of non-cash charges of \$215.4 million, (principally depreciation and amortization and unit-based compensation expense) and changes in operating assets and liabilities of \$92.2 million.
+Various components of operating assets and liabilities changed significantly from the prior period including factors such as the timing of accounts receivable collections, payments on accounts payable, the timing of the purchase and sale of propane and natural gas inventories, and the timing of advances and deposits received from customers.

 Investing Activities.
 Cash used in investing activities during the nine months ended September 30, 2008 of \$1.5 billion was comprised primarily of cash paid for acquisitions of \$62.0 million and \$1.5 billion invested for growth capital expenditures (net of contribution in aid of construction costs as discussed in Note 2 to our condensed consolidated financial statements), including changes in accruals of \$119.2 million.
 Total growth capital expenditures consist of \$889.7 million for our intrastate operations, \$608.3 million for our interstate operations, and \$34.5 million for our propane operations.
-We also incurred \$75.9 million in maintenance expenditures needed to sustain operations of which \$43.0 million related to intrastate operations, \$13.5 million related to interstate operations, and \$19.4 related to propane operations.
-The above expenditures were offset by a \$63.5 million net reimbursement during the first quarter of 2008 from MEP to ETP for previous advances to MEP.
+We also incurred \$75.9 million in maintenance expenditures needed to sustain operations of which \$43.0 million related to intrastate operations, \$13.5 million related to interstate operations, and \$19.4 million related to propane operations.
+The above expenditures were offset by a \$63.5 million net reimbursement during the first quarter of 2008 from MEP to the Partnership for previous advances to MEP.

 Financing Activities.
-Cash provided by financing activities was \$1.3 billion for the nine months ended September 30, 2008.
-We received \$373.0 million in net proceeds from equity offerings of ETP (see Note 12 to our condensed consolidated financial statements).
-Proceeds from the equity offerings were used to repay the ETP Credit Facility.
-We also received net proceeds of \$1.48 billion from the issuance of new ETP Senior Notes (see Note 11 to our condensed consolidated financial statements) which were used to repay other indebtedness.
-During the nine months ended September 30, 2008, we had a net increase in our debt level of \$1.3 billion primarily to fund our growth capital expenditures and for general partnership purposes.
-During the nine months ended September 30, 2008, we paid distributions of \$328.6 million to our partners related to the four-month transition period ended December 31, 2007 and the quarters ended March 31, 2008 and June 30, 2008.
+Cash provided by financing activities was \$914.4 million for the nine months ended September 30, 2008.
+We received \$373.0 million in net proceeds from equity offerings (see Note 11 to our condensed consolidated financial statements).
+Proceeds from the equity offerings were used to repay borrowings from the ETP Credit Facility.
+We also received net proceeds of \$1.48 billion from the issuance of new ETP Senior Notes (see Note 10 to our condensed consolidated financial statements) which were used to repay other indebtedness.
+During the nine months ended September 30, 2008, we had a net increase in our debt level of \$1.2 billion primarily to fund our growth capital expenditures and for general partnership purposes.
+During the nine months ended September 30, 2008, we paid distributions of \$663.2 million to our partners related to the four-month transition period ended December 31, 2007 and the quarters ended March 31, 2008, and June 30, 2008.